 Dataset.
-We evaluate our models on the Evalita 2009 Italian dataset for NERs (Speranza, 2009) summarized in Tab.
+We evaluate our models on the Evalita 2009 Italian dataset for NERs (Speranza 2009) summarized in Tab.
 1. There are four types of NEs: person (PER), location (LOC), organization (ORG) and geo-political entity (GPE), (see Tab.
 2).
 Data is annotated using the IOB tagging schema, i.e., for inside, outside and beginning of a entity, respectively.
+Note that NEs do not overlap and are not nested.
+For instance, in the case of the entity, University of Trento, the entity Trento is not labeled as LOC since it is nested into an ORG entity.

 Training and testing the network.
 We use (i) the Negative Log Likelihood cost function, i.e., $-log(\mathbf{p}c)$, where c is the correct label for the target word, (ii) stochastic gradient descent (SGD) to learn the parameters of the network and (iii) the backpropogation algorithm to compute the updates.
-At test time, the tag c, associated with the highest class conditional probability \mathbf{p}c , is selected, i.e., $c = \operatorname{argmax}{c \in C} \mathbf{p}c$.
+During training, the true labels for all the words but the one to be predicted are used.
+Conversely, at test time, the predicted tag c, associated with the highest class conditional probability \mathbf{p}c , is selected, i.e., $c = \operatorname{argmax}{c \in C} \mathbf{p}c$ is used as input for the next iteration.